Client-Server DomuS3D uses a distributed cache to minimize network traffic between individual clients and the server.

 Fast Networks: When dealing with high-speed networks, you can set Δ(F)=∞ for all files that never undergo modifications and Δ(F)=0 for all other files.
 For example, if we know that the catalogue for a certain manufacturer, after its initial upload, will never be modified, we can set CSCacheTimeoutMin=”Bitmap\manufacturername|999999;*|0”.

 Slow Networks: When dealing with slightly slower networks, it is best to set Δ(F)=∞ for all files that never undergo modifications and Δ(F) roughly equal to the inverse of the frequency with which all other files are modified.
-If a user realizes that they do not have an updated file, they can prefetch or empty the cache manually.
+If a user realizes that they do not have an updated file, they can refresh it running the "Refresh" command.

 This article is valid for DomuS3D® 2018 and later